ifarshgar/javascript-game/client/README.md

 # Memory Game - Frontend

 I had a lot of fun making the memory game.
 It was a profound experience and I enjoyed every second of it.
 The project has been written with pure Typescirpt with no helper libraries.
 Only vanilla javascript, html, and css have been leveraged to create this project.
+The application has been created in a very modular way and the separation of concerns have been in the center of attention while developing the application.

 ## Table of contents